AUDITORY PROCESSING EVALUATION & THERAPY IN KELOWNA

 An auditory processing assessment must be conducted by a registered Audiologist.
 The audiologist will begin by taking a detailed case history from the parent and also look at any supporting documents such as information from the physician, teacher, speech-language pathologist etc., if available.

 Next, the audiologist will evaluate the child’s hearing and middle ear function.
-The audiologist will then administer some APD behavioral tests in order to assess performance on various auditory tasks in different listening conditions.
+The audiologist will then administer some APD behavioural tests in order to assess performance on various auditory tasks in different listening conditions.

 The diagnostic assessment is based on consensus from the Canadian Interorganizational Steering Group for Speech-Language Pathology and Audiology www.speechandhearing.ca